 What are National Insurance contributions?

 National Insurance contributions (NIC) help to pay for, and give you entitlement to, some state benefits.
-In this section, we provide a summary of NIC and the different types and explain how they apply to you.
+In this section, we provide a summary of National Insurance and the different types and explain how they apply to you.

 For more information on NIC go to ‘What is National Insurance?’ in the ‘tax basics’ section of this website.

 What are National Insurance contributions?

-National Insurance (NIC) is similar to a tax but it helps to pay for some state benefits at times when individuals need help, for example, when unemployed, ill, in retirement or on death.
+National Insurance is similar to income tax but it helps to pay for some state benefits at times when individuals need help, for example, when unemployed, ill, in retirement or on death.

 In the UK, you start paying NIC from the age of 16 once your earned income reaches a certain level and you are either employed or self-employed in the UK.
 NIC is payable on earnings, not on investment income such as bank interest or rental income.

 There are six different 'classes' (or types) of NIC.
-The type of NIC you pay depends on your circumstances – whether you are employed self-employed or are paying NIC voluntarily to make up gaps in your NIC record.
-You can find out more about the different types of NIC and the rates they are payable at, in our 'tax basics section'.
+The type of NIC you pay depends on your circumstances – e.g. whether you are employed self-employed or are paying NIC voluntarily to make up gaps in your NIC record.
+You can find out more about the different types of NIC, and the rates they are payable at, in our tax basics section.

-NI contibutions are not deductible when determining taxable income for either the employed or self-employed.
-Nor do you get National Insurance relief on self-funded employment expenses for example, as you do for tax.
+National Insurance contributions are not deductible when determining taxable income for either the employed or self-employed, nor do you get National Insurance relief on self-funded employment expenses for example, as you may do for tax in limited circumstances.

 Please note that under PAYE, your National Insurance deductions are unlikely to be wrong.
 National Insurance is not compared to an overall annual amount, as for tax.

-Will I have to pay them if I am working in the UK?
+Will I have to pay National Insurance if I am working in the UK?

-Most people who work in the UK are liable to NIC as soon as they start work.
-For more see ‘What happens if I am hired in the UK?’
+Most people who work in the UK are liable to NIC as soon as they start work if they have a UK employer.